JMestre32/CS50-Intro-To-Programming-with-Python/Functions-and-Variables/README.md

 Errors in your code are called <strong>bugs</strong>.
 Throughout this course, we will come across several bugs.
 Do not worry!
 By the end of this course, we will be equipped with the necessary tools to debug properly.

+<strong>Variables</strong> allow users to assign values to things.
+This is seen in hello.py through the "name" variable.

+<strong>Comments</strong> allow users to inform readers what their code does or perhaps write pseudocode to help in figuring out how to get code to work.
+Compilers ignore comments.